herryg91/actgen/README.md

 # actgen
 This package will generate user activity datas toward items into file.
-This package will be used for me to create data processing pipeline.
+This package will be used for me to create data for data processing pipeline (batch processing).

+Batched Datas (this package) -> Spark (Processing) -> Cassandra (Store)

 flag:
 --fname=string [default: default] | Location + filename where the data to be saved